 Which Generation Is Going to Count in the End?

 Jesus condemned hypocrites [Matthew 7:5; 15:7-8; 23:14.-33, etc], but two gospels present him as one.
 He condemned people who did what the gospels say he himself did: In one place he said he had told nothing in secret [John 18:20].
 In another place he said he had taught his disciples the secrets of heaven [Matthew 13:11].

 While the Israelites were in the desert, a man was found gathering wood on the Sabbath day.
 The Lord said to Moses,

 Gentile followers got a laxer deal.
 All the apostles and the Holy Ghost agreed to it.
 Let bygones be bygones: for your own good try to live a moral and decent life, a righteous life, and develop both inner qualities and skills of coping and handling.
-Do it for you, not for the sake of an old, garrulous and faulty scripture.
-And do not be scared, for example by the story of two old people died after having put aside some money for their old age.
-[Acts 5:1-11)
+Do it for you.
+Do not be too scared by the story of two old people who died after having put aside some money for their old age.
+(Acts 5:1-11)

 If some insight does not suit your calibre and stage of development, you are likely to ignore it shortly after.
 If you do not live up to your highest potential, you may start a process of suppressions, which tend to make unwelcome, maintains Rollo May.
 So get away from sacrificing innocents and consider it to be corruption imposed on the flocks - You could do well not to allow yourself to be compromised, then.

-Ak: Yogananda, Pa.: Man's Eternal Quest.
+Yogananda, Paramahansa.
+Man's Eternal Quest.
 2nd. ed.
 Los Angeles, CA: Self-Realization Fellowship, 1975.

-© 19972011, Tormod Kinnes, MPhil [Email]
+© 1997–2019, Tormod Kinnes, MPhil [Email]